Investing in Your 50s: 4 Practical Tips for Retirement Planning

-In your 50s, you’ll want to assess your retirement plan, lifestyle, future earnings, and support for your family.
-Then, practice goal-based investing to help ensure your objectives are met.
+In your 50s, assess your retirement plan, lifestyle, earnings, and support for family.
+Practice goal-based investing to help meet your objectives.

 As you enter your 50s, you may feel like your long-term goals are coming within reach, and it’s up to you to make sure those objectives are realized.